 - Aim for an average order value (AOV) of 1.5x your normal AOV.
 While it might seem strange, by adding a discount, it works.

 - Add a discount to encourage people to trial the product, at least the first time.
 You’re balancing the discount with a higher AOV.

 When we worked with Poo~Pourri, we created a Best Smellers bundle (get it? 😉) which checked all those boxes.
-The product has a great retention and repeat purchase rate, so we knew that even with a discount, we would make up for the discounted revenue in the second purchase.
+The product has a great retention and repeat purchase rate, so we knew that we would make up for the discounted revenue in the second purchase, even with a discount.
 You’ll even notice the real estate underneath the bundle is heavily focused on educating a new customer on what the product is, why it’s worth buying, and how it’ll add value to their life.

-At Hint Water, we created a “3 cases for $36” offer, where we sold 3 cases of water (36 bottles) for $36, or $1 each.
-In this example, we allowed the customer to choose up to 3 different flavors, and 3 cases of water was the perfect amount for a household to properly sample each flavor and choose their favorite.
+At Hint Water, we created a “3 cases for $36” offer, selling 3 cases of water (36 bottles) for $36, or $1 each.
+In this example, we allowed the customer to choose up to 3 different flavors, and 3 cases of water were the perfect amount for a household to sample each flavor and choose their favorite properly.
 We found the second purchase, following the custom bundle, would narrow in on 1-2 flavors, and then customers would subscribe.

-Having the right acquisition offer can not only help properly welcome customers to your brand, but it ensures that you give yourself the best possible chance for a customer to return.
-For a new customer’s first purchase, the right variety also gives them the confidence to come back and shop from your store again.
+Having the right acquisition offer can help properly welcome customers to your brand and ensure that you give yourself the best possible chance for a customer to return.
+For a new customer’s first purchase, the right variety also gives them the confidence to return and shop from your store again.

 Good luck, and here’s to repeat, happy customers. 🚀